 Pre-Admit Surgery Clinic Appointment: Patient may have one adult person accompany them to their appointment ONLY if assistance is needed.

 Outpatient Appointments: Patients may have one visitor to accompany them during their appointment if assistance is needed.

-Emergency Department: One visitor (18 years or older) is allowed during a patient’s emergency department stay.
+Emergency Department (COVID and non-COVID patients): One support person (18 years or older) is allowed during a patient’s emergency department stay.